-Choose a size that provides good performance for both the host (lab VM) and client VMs (VMs inside the lab VM).
+Choose a size that provides good performance for both the host (lab VM) and guest VMs (VMs inside the lab VM).
 Make sure the size you choose can run the host VM and any Hyper-V machines at the same time.

-Client VMs don't have access to Azure resources, such as DNS servers, on the Azure virtual network.
+Guest VMs don't have access to Azure resources, such as DNS servers, on the Azure virtual network.

 Virtualization applications other than Hyper-V are not supported for nested virtualization.
 This includes any software that requires hardware virtualization extensions.

-Enable nested virtualization on a template VM
+Enable nested virtualization on the template VM operating system.

-- Enable the Hyper-V role.
-The Hyper-V role must be enabled for the creation and running of VMs inside the template VM.
+Enable the Hyper-V role: the Hyper-V role must be enabled for the creation and running of VMs inside the template VM.